TheOddler/aplai/report/report.md

 ## Jess

 Jess is a rule engine for the Java platform.
 It has a GUI based on the open-source Eclipse IDE, which -in combination with friendly user-friendly error messages, should make the development easier.
 It is free for academic use, but a license is needed for commercial use.
 And it uses its own declarative XML language (JessML) which offers a lot of the Java perks, such as regular expressions and Java object manipulation.

 However, the minor amount of available documentation, the trouble to get a working installation, the fact that it had not yet been introduced to us at the time of coding and the fact that it uses yet another language (JessML) instead of the already known Prolog syntax made Jess a less practical choice.
 Besides these practicalities, we found that both Jess and CHR are good for expressing rules, but have a lesser support for search compared to _ECLiPSe_.
 We found that this is even worse for Jess, where delegating to host language (Java) is a common implementation.

 ## Which did we choose?

-For this assignment we chose **ECLiPSE** and **CHR** to make our solvers in.
+For this assignment we chose **ECLiPSe** and **CHR** to make our solvers in.
-The main reasons for this are that ECLiPSE and CHR seem to have a superior amount of documentation and a more active community.
+The main reasons for this are that ECLiPSe and CHR seem to have a superior amount of documentation and a more active community.

-The course was mainly focused on **ECLiPSE** so this was an easy choice, as this allowed us to start working on the assignment much sooner.
+The course was mainly focused on **ECLiPSe** so this was an easy choice, as this allowed us to start working on the assignment much sooner.
-Both **ECLiPSE** and **CHR** are also implemented on Prolog, which also makes working in both languages simultaneously much more enjoyable.
+Both **ECLiPSe** and **CHR** are also implemented on Prolog, which also makes working in both languages simultaneously much more enjoyable.

-When looking at the puzzles we had to solve for this assignment, Sudoku and Shikaku, **ECLiPSE** has some very useful features:
+When looking at the puzzles we had to solve for this assignment, Sudoku and Shikaku, **ECLiPSe** has some very useful features:

-* Both puzzles require some search, as there are no known set of constraints that can solve any puzzle, and ECLiPSE has very nice support for this with very powerful propagation support.
+* Both puzzles require some search, as there are no known set of constraints that can solve any puzzle, and ECLiPSe has very nice support for this with very powerful propagation support.
 * The build-in array syntax gave a very natural way of reasoning about the constraints and specifying them.
 * The for-loop support gave a very nice way to specify constraints on the cells
-* The `ic` libary provided some very nice constraints (e.g. alldifferent)
+* The `ic` library provided some very nice constraints (e.g. alldifferent)

 There are however also some drawbacks:

 * Some functions require grounded variables, and it is not always immediately clear which these are.
 ECLiPSe allows variables to have a domain, but Prolog doesn't always agree with this, which can be confusing at times.
 * The required running time of a program can vary greatly on only slight changes in the code.
 As there is no way, to our knowledge, to see the propagation that is happening, nor are there any profiling tools, it is very hard to optimize and debug the constraints.

-**CHR** is much more basic than ECLiPSE.
+**CHR** is much more basic than _ECLiPSe_.
 It requires much more to be hand-crafted.
 However since it is implemented on Prolog you do get some very nice features.
 Mainly backtracking is very useful during search, as this also backtracks the changes that happened in the  **CHR** constraint-store, allowing for a relatively easy way to implement a simple search strategy.